sarah-mclaughlin/docs/docs/styles.md

 ## Managing Styles
+Styles are simply a group of CSS properties that are applied to dictate how an element is rendered.
+In this case how our components are rendered.
 ### Access Style Editor
 * To access the __Style Editor__ open Shift's __Builder__ and select a component.
 * Open the __Style Editor__ tab in the __Sidebar__